-Photo Diary – Washington DC’s National Cherry Blossom Festival
+Tips for Enjoying the Washington DC’s National Cherry Blossom Festival

-This year, our family of 4 visited Washington D.C. during the National Cherry Blossom Festival.
+Last year, our family of 4 visited Washington D.C. during the National Cherry Blossom Festival.
 The festival takes place every year between mid-March to mid-April.
 It is full of events honoring both American and Japanese cultures.
 The Japanese cherry trees were a gift from Mayor Yukio Ozaki of Tokyo City to the city of Washington D.C. in March 1912.

 The Washington DC cherry blossoms attract 1.5 million people to the city around peak bloom each year.
 Parking is a major problem around this time.
 Unless you plan to get up super early to avoid crowds, take a taxi or the metro to save time waiting on a parking spot.

 The most popular place to see the trees is at the Tidal Basin.
 There are approximately 3800 trees lining its edges.